- Prospective Students

 Each year, the Philosopher’s Annual asks a range of prominent philosophers to serve as Nominating Editors, each suggesting three outstanding articles they have read during the year.
 A second round of feedback is then solicited regarding the list as a whole, resulting in a set of articles nominated and seconded as exceptional contributions to the philosophical literature for the previous year.

 The job of the Michigan Editors is to select the best of a fine lot.
 Working with Patrick Grim, Founding Editor of the series, and on the basis of extensive reading and scrutiny, through days of argument and deliberation, they attempt to choose the “ten best” articles from those nominated.
-Their selection of outstanding articles from 2007 to 2015 are accessible online alongside those from previous years.
+Their selection of outstanding articles from 2007 onwards are accessible online.